fdo-rs/fdo-operator/DEVELOPMENT.md

 ## Development TODO

-* Implement container resources
+* Implement the manufacturing server reconsiler.
-* Implement number of replicas
+* Implement unit tests.
+* Add field validations, Optional/Requires, default values and documentation.
+* Should we create/update PVCs or require from user?
+* How can we enforce the mandatory secrets?
-* Allow custom hostnames in routes
+* Allow customizing the route hostname
-* Allow setting FDO log level (inside containers)
+* How do we reload pods whenever a key/cert secret changes?
+* Implement populating of the Status (esp.
+Pods)
+* Implement admission webhooks
+* Implement additional services info

 ## Setting Up